-National and Regional Forums
+National, Sub-regional and Regional Forums

 An ACT forum is part of ACT Alliance and is not a separate entity.
 ACT does not promote the establishment of formalised structures with statutes, by-laws etc but rather encourages members to develop cooperative ways of working which should be defined by a Memorandum of Understanding.